Fanfic / World of Ponycraft

 —Pretty much what would you expect from ponies.

-by Cap'n Chryssalid is the recently finished (as of 07-29-11) telling the story of Azeroth.
+by Cap'n Chryssalid is the telling of the story of Azeroth.
 Specifically when the Dragon Aspect Deathwing the Destroyer

 awakened after his eons long sleep, his damaged body finally reconstructed from being near torn apart after the Titanic fight between the Dragon Aspects.
 Bringing with him a wave of destruction of apocalyptic levels

 , sundering the world again, killing untold millions and undoing the most ancient and powerful spells on the planet.